 <pre id="console"></pre>

-Example 6 should be sent to our tutorial server when you click the above button.
-The code opens in a source code editor and you can modify and run the code.
-You should see the text "Hello World" being printed just below the source code editor when you click the run button on this page.
-Try adding another print line (duplicate line 5) and re-run the example.
+Example 6 is sent to our tutorial server when you click the run button.
+The code opens in a source code editor, where you can modify and run it.
+You should see the text "Hello World" printed just below the source code editor when you click the run button on this page.
+Try adding another print line by duplicating line 5, and then rerun the example.

 We have used example 6 as a base in the next example.
 The new lines are 2, 6, and 7.
 Line 2 loads the SMQ JavaScript Client Library.
 Line 6 connects to our public SMQ test broker.
 Notice that an SMQ JavaScript client URL is the same as a WebSocket URL (wss://).
 Line 7 subscribes to topic "BasicChatMsg" with a callback routed to the print function.